Super Battletank

 Garry Kitchen's Super Battletank: War in the Gulf is a 1992 tank simulation single-player video game developed and published by Absolute Entertainment for the SNES.
 Taking place during Operation Desert Storm, the player controls an M1 Abrams main battle tank for the United Nations.
 A sequel, Super Battletank 2, was released for the SNES in 1994.

 Graphics

 The screen is divided into two sections; one is the instrument panel in the gunner's station of the tank, and the other is a view of the outside, which consists primarily of the desert and military vehicles.

 Gameplay

 The player battles helicopter gunships, T-72s, and Scud launchers, in pursuit of a military victory.
 The player had to use only M1 Abrams tank to play.

 Re-releases

-Majesco Entertainment released the game in 2001 for the Game Gear, as part of their licensed line of classic games for Game Gear, Mega Drive/Genesis, and Super NES, making it by far the last release in North America for the Game Gear.
+Majesco released the game in 2001 for the Game Gear, as part of their licensed line of classic games for Game Gear, Mega Drive/Genesis, and Super NES, making it by far the last release in North America for the Game Gear.
 It was also remade as Operation: Armored Liberty for Game Boy Advance in 2003.